Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⚠️ Important!

-It’s good to let family members or friends know you’re doing this hike so they don’t freak out if you don’t answer them in some hours.
+It’s good to let family members or friends know you’re doing this hike so they won’t freak out if you don’t answer in some hours.

-The 3 huts in the area (Coma de Vaca, Ulldeter, and Ras de Crançà) are located in beautiful natural settings and are very different from each other.
+The three huts in the area (Coma de Vaca, Ulldeter, and Ras de Crançà) are located in beautiful natural settings.
 The huts are not mountain hotels, and their schedules and rules must be respected.

-They all have the basic things needed to spend one night there: a place in the entrance to leave your backpack and boots, heating, accommodation, food and showers (sometimes at an extra cost).
+They all have the essential things to spend the night there: a place at the entrance to leave your backpack and boots, heating, accommodation, food and showers (sometimes at an extra cost).

-There are charging stations at each of the huts, so keeping phones, cameras, e-book readers, etc., charged is a breeze.
+Each hut has charging stations, so charging phones, cameras, e-book readers, etc., is a breeze.

 Accommodation options in Vall de Núria